Yuserz/assessment-4/README.md

  <h2>Database</h2>

 <h3>Created a Copy of user data named MyData inside the root folder</h3>
-1. Kindly import json data or query manully for now if wanna try it o your end.
+1. Kindly import json data or query manully for now if wanna try it on your end.

 Note: